ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #vc_planning-dc-availability}

-The {{site.data.keyword.vcf-auto-short}} deployment has strict requirements on the physical infrastructure.
+The {{site.data.keyword.vcf-auto-short}} deployment has strict requirements for the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.
 The following {{site.data.keyword.cloud_notm}} data centers are available for {{site.data.keyword.vcf-auto-short}} deployment.

 | Data center | Pod   | Server options |
 |:----------- |:----- |:-------------- |